Book throws 3 TD passes, No. 15 Notre Dame beats BC 40-7

 Leading 16-7 at halftime thanks to Jonathan Doerer’s field goals of 47, 20 and 45 yards, the Irish scored 17 points in the third quarter to bury the Eagles (5-6).

+“I felt great about it at halftime but we just had a poor third quarter,” said B.C. coach Steve Addazio, who was an assistant under former Irish coach Bob Davie.
+“I think it was an execution letdown.
+We did not execute in the third quarter.”

 Book’s second touchdown pass, an 11-yarder to Cole Kmet, followed a fumble recovery by linebacker Drew White.
-On their next possession, wideout Braden Lenzy zipped 61 yards on a jet sweep to put the Irish in command 33-7 heading into the fourth quarter.
+On Notre Dame’s next possession, wideout Braden Lenzy zipped 61 yards on a jet sweep to put the Irish in command, 33-7.

 Book completed 26 of 40 passes for 239 yards and led the Irish with 66 yards on 12 carries.
 He connected with Chase Claypool on a 6-yard TD in the second quarter and Chris Finke for a 6-yard score in the final quarter that was set up by freshman safety Kyle Hamilton’s team-leading fourth interception.